khalidhmd/udacity-travel-app/README.md

 - `npm run dev-serve`

+To run the tests:

+- `npm run test`

 ## Step 3: Start the local server

 You can start the local server as by running the following command